the-trash/the_comments/docs/comment_api.md

 @comment.mark_as_not_spam

 # Comment's creator avatar
-# this method should be redefined by developer
+# this method can be redefined by developer
 @comment.avatar_url # => "https://2.gravatar.com/avatar/015e ...
 2f05?s=42&d=https://identicons.github.com/AVATAR.png"

+# Anchor of comment
+# this method can be redefined by developer
+@comment.anchor # => b58020
 ```